The 10th FORUM for Advanced Fire Education/Research in Asia &

 Pre-Evacuation Behaviour of Kindergarten Children during Fire Drills: A Malaysian Case Study Hongwei Liu

-A Study on Fire Prevention and Evacuation Issues in the Old Quarter of Hanoi City, Vietnam Doan Thanh Binh, Doan Minh Thu, Vu Trieu Linh, Mai Huyen Sam
+The Impact of Alley Spatial Structures on Fire Prevention and Fightinng Efforts in Hanoi, Vietnam Doan Thanh Binh, Doan Minh Thu, Vu Trieu Linh, Mai Huyen Sam

 Study on the Characteristics of Hot Gas Jets Considering Unburned Excess Gas: Influence of Heat Release from Wooden Interior Materials Tomoya Watanabe, Yoshifumi Ohmiya